RespiraWorks/Ventilator/manufacturing/internals/display_panel/electronics/README.md

 - Design and manufacturing files can be found in this [separate repository](https://github.com/inceptionev/VentilatorRev1InterimDaughtercard).

 - Insert the interim controller into the sockets on the top of the Cycle Controller.
 The pins will only allow one orientation of the board, so be mindful of the pin arrangement and the orientation will be correct.
-Add the CR2016 battery `[A3]` for the RTC.
+Add the CR2016 battery `[A3]` for the Real-Time Clock (RTC).

 ![](images/pcb_assembly_level3.jpg)